lwjglgamedev/lwjglbook-bookcontents-leg/chapter22/chapter22.md

 * Sources.
 * Listener.

-Buffers store audio data, that is, music or sound effects.
+Buffers store audio data, such as music or sound effects.
 They are similar to the textures in the OpenGL domain.
 OpenAL expects audio data to be in PCM (Pulse Coded Modulation) format (either in mono or in stereo), so we cannot just dump MP3 or OGG files without converting them first to PCM.

 The next element are sources, which represent a location in a 3D space (a point) that emits sound.
 A source is associated to a buffer (only one at time) and can be defined by the following attributes: